-Goodtimes Getaways provides an opportunity for families who have a child diagnosed with cancer to reconnect with their family, have fun and be immersed in a beautiful nature setting.
+Goodtimes Getaways provides an opportunity for families who have/have had a child diagnosed with cancer to reconnect with their family, have fun and be immersed in a beautiful nature setting.
 This program has been designed in response to the COVID-19 pandemic to allow families to get out of their own space, enjoy the outdoors, and participate in recreational activities at their own pace in a safe, facilitated environment.
 As we follow public health guidelines, participation in this program will be exclusively within your family bubble with no all-camp activities, contrary to the historical Family Camp program.

 Goodtimes Getaways will allow each family to experience special camp activities supported by a core group of camp staff.
 Each Goodtimes Getaway session will have between 8 – 12 families on site at once.
 We offer inclusive programming that is age and developmentally-appropriate, and accommodate our activities for all ability levels, always free of charge.